apereo/cas/developer/Contributor-Guidelines.md

 Be prepared to sync changes with the target branch of the CAS repository since the target branch may move during review and consideration of the pull request.

+If you have already identified an enhancement or a bug fix, it is STRONGLY recommended that you simply submit a pull request to address the case.
+There is no need for special ceremony to create separate issues.
+The pull request IS the issue and it will be tracked and tagged as such.
+Do NOT log issues hoping for the issue to get resolved in the future by someone else.
+If you need additional help, please reach out to a [commercial affiliate](https://www.apereo.org/content/commercial-affiliates) for assistance and better support.

 #### Creating Pull Requests